preaction/www.indiepalate.com/blog/2016/05/11/herb-roasted-chicken-with-potatoes/index.markdown

 herbs and sauce for infinite possibilities.
 Something hot and spicy sounds good, or a heaping helping of your favorite seasoned salt.

+Next time, I might try a different cut of meat.
+Thighs and legs might not be the right cut of meat to use, due to their higher fat content.
+Roasting the chicken on the potatoes means the fat can't drain away.

 ![Herb Roasted Chicken with Potatoes and Corn](glamour.jpg)